Online stochastic gradient descent on non-convex losses from high-dimensional inference: Applications to some important inference problems

-In this section, we illustrate how our methods can be used to quantify recovery thresholds for online SGD in inference tasks arising from various broad parametric families commonly studied in high-dimensional statistics, machine learning, and signal processing: supervised learning for single-layer networks, generalized linear models, spiked matrix and tensor models, and Gaussian mixture models.
-Each of these has a vast literature to which we cannot hope to do justice; instead we focus on describing how each satisfy the criteria of Theorems~\ref{thm:main-1}-\ref{thm:main-2}, emphasizing how the different information exponent regimes appear in variations on these problems, and relating the recovery thresholds we obtain for online SGD to past work on related algorithmic thresholds for these parameter estimation problems in the high-dimensional regime.
-For ease of notation, we henceforth suppress the dependence of quantities on $N$ when it is clear from context.
+In this section, we illustrate how our methods can be used to quantify recovery thresholds for online SGD in inference tasks arising from various broad parametric families commonly studied in high-dimensional statistics, machine learning, and signal processing: supervised learning for single-layer networks with Gaussian features, generalized linear models, linear regression, online PCA, spiked matrix and tensor models, and Gaussian mixture models.
+Each of these has a vast literature to which we cannot hope to do justice; instead we focus on describing how each satisfy the criteria of Theorems~\ref{thm:main-1}--\ref{thm:main-2}, emphasizing how the different information exponent regimes appear in variations on these problems, and relating the recovery thresholds we obtain for online SGD to past work on related algorithmic thresholds for these parameter estimation problems in the high-dimensional regime. {In many of our examples, we work only under mild moment assumptions on the data.
+As our goal here is to demonstrate the applicability of our classification, we do no try to optimize the number of moments assumed.} For ease of notation, we henceforth suppress the dependence of quantities on $N$ when it is clear from context.